snowman-repos/book/project_managers/README.md

 Project milestones
 Dependencies?
 Lag?
 Ewww, web project management waffle!
 But even if you don’t plan your web projects thoroughly you will need to deal with all the above during the project – being prepared for these in advance is the magic!

-- scope, risks, and tasks
-- timing and deadlines
-- roles and responsibilities
-- communication & workflow
-- delivery

-CLIENT TASKS AND REVISION TIME
-One thing your granular project breakdown will often not include, because it’s not something you need to estimate on in order to produce a quote, is the tasks the client must complete throughout the project and the revision mini-stages you have to expect to go through before sign-off of any phase or task.
-At this stage you need to include them, not only for your sake but also the clients’.

-This means adding tasks such as:

-Client homepage design review
-Homepage design revisions
-Client homepage design sign-off
-Client copywriting
-Despite these tasks being either encapsulated in your quote as ‘Homepage design’, or not at all (client copywriting), when producing a project schedule it is crucial to consider them all as they impact the overall project timeline.
-For example, if you have determined you only have 3 days to complete the homepage design phase, by adding in review and revision times you can communicate to the client that, in order to hit the deadline and keep the project on schedule, they must be available to review, provide feedback, sign-off and deliver website copy on/by certain dates.

-Often a client seeing the turnaround time required from them, when comparing with their busy schedule, can illustrate the realism of hitting their go-live date and open up an adult dialogue that will see an extension allowed.

-Note that this is still before you have put pen to paper and started a sitemap or designing the homepage – this is hardcore client expectation setting right at the beginning of the project and in the right way, as opposed to 2 weeks before go live when print campaigns have been booked!

 DEPENDENCIES
 Dependencies are simply rules that state Phase / Task A cannot begin until Phase / Task B is complete.
 Typical examples being: